Lyda Roberti

-Lyda Roberti (née Pecjak; May 20, 1906 – March 12, 1938) was an American singer and stage and film actress.
+Lyda Roberti (née Pecjak; May 20, 1906 – March 13, 1938) was an American singer and stage and film actress.
+(According to the opening credits of "The Big Broadcast of 1936," Lyda is pronounced LEE-duh.)

 Early years

 Born in Warsaw, then part of Imperial Russia, Lyda Roberti was the daughter of a German father (a professional clown surnamed Pecjak) and a Polish mother.
 As a child she performed in the circus as a trapeze artist and bareback rider.
 She had an elder brother, Robert, also born in Poland, and a younger sister, Manya.

 To escape the upheaval in Russia after the Communist revolution in 1917, the Pecjak family settled in Shanghai, China, where Lyda earned money as a dancer in the Carlton café.
 Eventually, she saved enough money to pay her passage to the United States, where she performed in vaudeville in both San Francisco and Los Angeles.

 Career

 Roberti made her Broadway debut in You Said It in 1931 and, with its success, became an overnight sensation.
 During her run with the show, she was nicknamed "Broadway's preferred Polish blonde".
 Historian Edward Jablonski found that "much of her appeal to the audiences at the time was due to her Polish accent" and cited instances when her pronunciation of certain consonants would "stir audiences to gales of laughter."

-One year later, she was signed to Paramount Pictures, where she appeared in Edward F. Cline's comedy film Million Dollar Legs (1932).
+In 1932, she was signed to Paramount Pictures, where she appeared in Edward F. Cline's comedy film Million Dollar Legs (1932) as "Mata Machree, The Woman No Man Can Resist", a Mata Hari-type spy hired to undermine the President of Klopstokia (played by W.C.
+Fields) in his efforts to secure money for his destitute country.

 In 1933, she performed in two more Broadway musicals: the short-lived Pardon My English and the much more successful Roberta.
 Throughout the 1930s, she played in a string of films.
 Her sexy but playful characterizations, along with the accent she had acquired during her years in Europe and Asia, made her popular with audiences.
 In 1936, Roberti replaced Thelma Todd in several films after Todd's death.